Bhanudeep/Automated-LinkedIn-job-Applier/README.md

 - One can just clone the repo, make changes and run without any issues with chrome automation.
 - I have removed undetected_chromedriver usage.
 And this does not conflict with chrome you have already installed.
 Instead it runs chrome for tesing sandboxed application.
 - Also had hiccup with creating logs folder, therefore i have bundled it as well, instead of writing code to create it.
+- This application is able to answer questions asked in the beggining but raises an exception when trying to answer questions in later stages of application.
+- Your contribution to resolve this issue can help many others.
 # LinkedIn Auto Job Applier
 This is an web scraping bot that automates the process of job applications on LinkedIn.
 It customizes your resume based on the collected job information, such as skills required, description, about company, etc. Answers all questions and applies to the job.